Home

 It is not just your driving technique that affects fuel consumption.
 There are also other things you can do to save fuel:

 • Do not idle the car.
-In most municipalities it is prohibited to idle the car for more than one minute.
+In many municipalities it is prohibited to idle the car for more than one minute.

 • Use the car's climate control sparingly, as it increases fuel consumption by 5–10%.